 Vitamin supplementation with Vitamin B6, folic acid and thiamine is also given to reduce neuropathic effects, aid in normal erythropoiesis, as well as correct drug induced sideroblastic anemia seen in patients and alcoholics.
-Alcohol avoidance should also be maintained.
+Alcohol abstinence should also be maintained.
 Most drug and alcohol induced sideroblastic anemias are corrected upon removal of offending agent.
-Splenectomy is not recommended for these patients due thrombotic risks and complications.
+Splenectomy is not recommended for these patients due to thrombotic risks and complications.

 The answers are below the references.